Java Interview Questions & Answers

-Synchronisation in Java defines the capability to manage and control the access of multiple threads to a particular resource.
+Synchronization in Java defines the capability to manage and control the access of multiple threads to a particular resource.
 So that, one thread can access a specific resource at the present time.
-Here, Java allows the development of threads and then synchronising tasks via the synchronising blocks.
+Here, Java allows the development of threads and then synchronizing tasks via the synchronizing blocks.

-These Synchronised blocks allow only one thread execution for a particular time and block the other threads until the current thread exits in the block.
-Here monitors concept is crucial in implementing the synchronisation in Java.
+These Synchronized blocks allow only one thread execution for a particular time and block the other threads until the current thread exits in the block.
+Here monitors concept is crucial in implementing the synchronization in Java.
 Once the thread goes in a lock phase, it is termed to enter the monitor.
 Thus, locking all the other threads unless the first thread has exited the monitor.

 40. What are the features that make Java one of the best programming languages?